-In some cases, communities may not be in a position to access their 2015 reserves by February 1, 2016.
+In many cases, communities may not be in a position to access their 2015 reserves by the February 1, 2016.
 The Commission has extended such reserves for the 2016 Community Mitigation Fund Program.
 Communities may continue to access whatever portion of the original \$100,000 that remains unexpended.
+The above communities do not need to submit any new application to keep its reserve.
+The reserve has automatically been preserved by action of the Commission.